nat-418/starpacker/README.md

 to build Starpacks.
 It also contains a `dist` folder containing Starpacks of the Starpacker application for x86_64 and ix86 Linux.

+For cases where all you want to do is bundle together a single script file, use `starscript.tcl`.

 ## Supported Platforms

 Starpacker has been tested on Linux xand bundles Tcl 8.6 for the